ICT4LT Module 2.1

 Theories which seek to explain how people learn languages very often reflect contemporary findings of psychologists interested in learning theory in general.
 The last century produced a host of psychology-related theories of which the following were but two.
 When programmed learning was fashionable, language teaching followed the model and learners were exposed to carefully graded materials, related drills and little by way of authentic input.
 Learners were seen as empty vessels into which teachers poured knowledge.
 Little was known about how learners stored that knowledge in either the short or long term, nor what the mechanisms were for retrieval.
 No account was taken of what the learner brought to the learning process in terms of prior knowledge and learning strategies.
 Later in the last century, cognitive psychology gained ground and provided insights into how knowledge is stored and retrieved by the brain.
 It was also acknowledged that the learner was far from an empty vessel, but that individual learners brought with them their own set of previous knowledge and experience and that the active participation of the learner and engagement with the new knowledge were important.
 Cognitive psychologists believe that we have in our heads schemata or frameworks within which we store existing knowledge, relate new knowledge with existing knowledge, and develop links between related sets of knowledge that enable us to retrieve items appropriately, when required.
 In the wake of these findings, language teaching moved towards an information processing view of language learning in which students engaged actively with the language within meaningful settings, processing and re-processing new linguistic items by themselves and then in conjunction with previously learned items, in familiar and new contexts.
 In published courses the content of individual units was determined by the topic to be covered.
 The new vocabulary was topic-related, as were the linguistic functions to be taught.
 Grammar points, if referred to at all, were related to the functions.
 Grammar progression was discredited.
 However, with the increasing value placed by society on knowledge, greater emphasis is now being placed on the formal knowledge of language and grammar is once more on the agenda for teacher, students and course writers, although based on current usage within context.

 In practical terms, most teachers do not stick rigidly to a specific theory of language learning.
-However, as you know, they tend to have views on the kind of processes or activities that they believe lead to learning and those that positively hinder learning.
-For the purposes of this module, then, we will place the emphasis on processes rather then theories.
+However, they tend to have views on the kinds of processes or activities that they believe lead to learning and those that positively hinder learning.
+For the purposes of this module, then, we place the emphasis on processes rather than theories.
 In this context it is interesting to note that many teachers who, in the early 1980s, were caught up with the communicative movement in a big way, rejected the kind of software which offered electronic versions of traditional activities such as gap-filling, sequencing and matching because they believed that student activity had to involve authentic language use in some form or another.
-However, that kind of software has proved to be the most lasting and tops the best-seller lists of several software publishers and their agents.
+However, this kind of software has proved to be the most lasting and still tops the best-seller lists of several software publishers and their agents.
 This seems to suggest that teachers have purchased and used the software despite their views on what does and doesn't work in language teaching, and that they have found that learning has taken place through processes which, from a theoretical standpoint, they would have rejected.
 With the returned focus on knowledge of language, it is likely that such software will enjoy further popularity.
 The key to the success of this kind of software, as opposed to paper versions of the same activities, is that the software provides instant feedback.
 This changes radically the learning experience for the student.
-It is important to look very closely at exactly what is happening in computer software before either dismissing it out of hand, or taking on board in a big way.
+It is important to look very closely at exactly what is happening in computer software before either dismissing it out of hand or taking it on board in a big way.
 You might just be surprised at the kind of cognitive processes are going on inside students' heads!

 The purpose of this task is to encourage you to reflect on your own practice and your beliefs about what does and doesn't work in terms of language teaching and learning.
 This is a difficult thing to do.
 Teaching is very intuitive.
 However, one of the best ways to extend and enhance your practice is to reflect on what you do, why and how you do it - and to evaluate the outcomes in terms of student progress.